lovablelabs/docs/src/tips-tricks/using-images.md

 To add images you can do one of two things:

-1. Upload it to the github repository manually, outside of the GPT Engineer UI
+1. Upload it to the github repository manually, outside of the Lovable UI
 2. Share an external image URL in the chat.
     a. **Note**: This will not work if the server hosting the URL has chosen to block external websites from using it with "CORS"